yangfangs/physpetools/docs/docs/tutorial.md

 ####  2.Reconstruct phylogenetic tree by highly conserved protein

-When use physpe auto build phylogenetic tree, user can use `--hcp` arguments to specify use highly conserved protein way to reconstruct phylogenetic tree.
+When use PhySpeTree auto build phylogenetic tree, user can use `--hcp` arguments to specify use highly conserved protein way to reconstruct phylogenetic tree.
 The default use 1 thread to reconstruct phylogenetic tree, if you want to use more threads can use `-t` parameter to specify more threads to reconstruct phylogenetic tree.
 Here we use the default value 1 thread to reconstruct 191 organisms phylogenetic tree.

 ```
-$ physpe autobuild -i 191speciesnames.txt -o 191_pro --hcp
+$ PhySpeTree autobuild -i 191speciesnames.txt -o 191_pro --hcp
 Loading organisms names success.....

 The result are store in:191_pro